Conflict Avoidance in Social Navigation -- a Survey: Algorithms

 An alternative approach to IRL with a similar objective is to model social navigation trajectories using a \textbf{Maximum Entropy Probability Distribution}, where cost is also implicitly defined by identifying an underlying model from demonstrated data.
-Maximum entropy probability distribution has been used by \citet{pfeiffer2016predicting} to model agents’ trajectories for planning and by \citet{kretzschmar2016socially} to infer the parameters of the navigation model that matches the observed behavior in expectation. \citet{kuderer2012feature} also use human demonstrations, but instead of using a Markov Decision Process, they elicit features from the human trajectories, and then use Entropy maximization for choosing the robot's behavior. \citet{luber2012socially} use unsupervised learning from surveillance data to learn motion patterns and augment this knowledge to a motion planner.
+Maximum entropy probability distribution has been used by \citet{pfeiffer2016predicting} to model agents’ trajectories for planning and by \citet{kretzschmar2016socially} to infer the parameters of the navigation model that matches the observed behavior in expectation. \citet{kuderer2012feature} also use human demonstrations, but instead of using a Markov Decision Process, they elicit features from the human trajectories, and then use entropy maximization to determine the robot's behavior. \citet{luber2012socially} use unsupervised learning from surveillance data to learn motion patterns and augment a motion planner with this knowledge.

 \citet{sisbot2007human} create a human aware motion planner (HAMP) that is explicitly given a cost model for safety and for legibility, and the robot reasons about the joint cost of these two properties in its planning process.
-Cost were also implicitly defined by identifying an underlying model from demonstrated data. \citet{kirby2009companion} model human social conventions at the global planning stage.
-This trait enables it to mediate between different, sometimes conflicting objectives.
+Costs were also implicitly defined by identifying an underlying model from demonstrated data. \citet{kirby2009companion} model human social conventions at the global planning stage.
+This enables it to mediate between different, sometimes conflicting objectives.
 For example, consider a goal that is down an intersecting hallway to the robot's left.
-While the social norm in many places is to pass a pedestrian from the right side, the robot may choose to walk across the hallway in front of a oncoming person, effectively passing them on the left of the corridor.
+While the social norm in many places is to pass a pedestrian from the right side, the robot may choose to walk across the hallway in front of an oncoming person, effectively passing them on the left of the corridor.
 This behavior is the result of mediating between two objectives: complying with the right-alignment social norm, and minimizing the time to the goal.